siapy/siapy-lib/docs/examples/case_study.md

 - **Transformation Calculation**: Computing the mathematical transformation between coordinate systems
 - **Spatial Alignment**: Creating a foundation for aligning multi-sensor hyperspectral data

+??? note "Implementation Details"
-> 💡 **Implementation Note**: The `corregistrator.align()` function computes a transformation matrix that can transform coordinates from one image space to another, essential for multi-sensor data fusion.
+    The `corregistrator.align()` function computes a transformation matrix that can transform coordinates from one image space to another, essential for multi-sensor data fusion.

 **Example:**